Skip to main content

 I have come across websites that offer payment for completing mini-tasks.
 This is a standard way of providing jobs for freelancers.
 The difference between a scammer and a legit website might be the payment remuneration.
 An example of this scheme:

-Most reliable and trustworthy websites provide $0.25 - $0.50 per simple task consisting of a few clicks, checking some information, etc. If a company claims they pay $1 - $2 for a similar job, accumulating in your account, it raises many questions.
+If a company claims they pay $1 - $2 for a similar job, accumulating in your account, it raises many questions.
 A math calculation reveals this is four times more.
 But why?

-Another red flag for this exact situation is the minimum withdrawal amount.
-If it is too high, this can mean only one thing.
 They want you to stay engaged with them for as long as possible before you realize they will not pay.
 Indeed, it is tempting to watch your money grow with little effort, but if you find out this website didn't pay anybody, draw the conclusions yourself.

 best tips and practices on how to avoid online scam jobs a person looking weird and holding a red sign with the text scam